elmtree-askmo/cloudcannon-app/content/learn/physics/how-is-electric-potential-energy-related-to-voltage.md

 url: /learn/physics/questions/how-is-electric-potential-energy-related-to-voltage
 score: -1.0
 related_article1:
-    id: 122458
+    id: 122465
     title: >-
-        What are the key equations of motion for uniform motion?
+        How is work defined in physics, and how does it relate to energy?
     subject: Physics
-    url: /learn/physics/questions/what-are-the-key-equations-of-motion-for-uniform-motion
+    url: /learn/physics/questions/how-is-work-defined-in-physics-and-how-does-it-relate-to-energy
 related_article2:
-    id: 122449
+    id: 122455
     title: >-
-        What are the key steps involved in setting up a physics problem?
+        How do velocity and speed differ in the context of motion?
     subject: Physics
-    url: /learn/physics/questions/what-are-the-key-steps-involved-in-setting-up-a-physics-problem
+    url: /learn/physics/questions/how-do-velocity-and-speed-differ-in-the-context-of-motion
 related_article3:
-    id: 122464
+    id: 122453
     title: >-
-        What is the role of torque in rotational equilibrium?
+        How is average velocity calculated, and how does it differ from instantaneous velocity?
     subject: Physics
-    url: /learn/physics/questions/what-is-the-role-of-torque-in-rotational-equilibrium
+    url: /learn/physics/questions/how-is-average-velocity-calculated-and-how-does-it-differ-from-instantaneous-velocity
 related_article4:
-    id: 122469
+    id: 122449
     title: >-
-        How is power defined in physics, and what factors influence efficiency?
+        What are the key steps involved in setting up a physics problem?
     subject: Physics
-    url: /learn/physics/questions/how-is-power-defined-in-physics-and-what-factors-influence-efficiency
+    url: /learn/physics/questions/what-are-the-key-steps-involved-in-setting-up-a-physics-problem
 ---

 &nbsp;